whatisjasongoldstein/buildcss/problems/other.md

-# And I'm done here
+# I'm done here, but you're just getting started

-Of course, you're just getting started.
-The best way to learn how to build shit in CSS is to go forth and build lot's of shit.
+The best way to learn how to build shit in CSS is to go forth and build websites.

-But if you're looking for more resources, I like these:
+But if you're looking for more resources, here's some good stuff:

 1. [Froggy Flexbox](http://flexboxfroggy.com/).
 Flexbox is in its infancy, and pretty counterintuitive, but it's (probably) the future of layout.